-Baseline air quality is mainly influenced by vehicles travelling along the M9 and nearby M876.
-Secondary sources are likely derived from day-to-day urban activities and agricultural land management activities.
+Baseline air quality is mainly influenced by vehicles travelling along the M80.
+Secondary sources are likely derived from the waste and waste-water management facilities in proximity to the scheme, vehicles travelling along the local road network, and day-to-day agricultural land management and urban activities.